jonas-johansson/ARCoreUtils/README.md

 From what I know, there's no suitable shader in Unity out-of-the-box, so I decided to create a new one.
 I'll get back to that shader in a bit, but first: we need a light source that casts shadows.
 Make sure you have a white directional light in the virtual scene, pointing downward.
 It's not a perfect representation of the real scene light, of course, but most light come from above, so it'll do for now.

-I add a MeshRenderer and a MeshFilter for all trackable planes, using the same mesh we created for the collision previously.
+A MeshRenderer and a MeshFilter is created for all trackable planes, using the same mesh we created for the collision previously.
 The MeshRenderer uses a material with the new shader.

 #### The ARSurface shader
 ##### Desired result